Royal Initiatives and Development Projects

 - Rehabilitate martyrs’ cemeteries in the Kingdom (Karama Battle martyrs’ cemetery in Um Al Hiran and three other locations in cooperation with the Jordan Armed Forces-Arab Army).

-- Uphold the responsibilities enshrined in the Hashemite Custodianship over Al Aqsa Mosque and the Dome of the Rock, in addition to the other Islamic holy sites in Jerusalem, including their complete maintenance.
+- Uphold the responsibilities enshrined in the Hashemite Custodianship over Al Aqsa Mosque / Al Haram Al Sharif, in addition to the other Islamic and Christian holy sites in Jerusalem, including their complete maintenance.
 This includes rebuilding Salaheddin’s minbar (pulpit) and refurbishing and restoring Al Aqsa Mosque.